The London Borough of Brent

 “Brent is one of the most culturally diverse areas in London with over half of the residential population born abroad”

 Moving to Brent

-As with a number of outer London boroughs, Brent is an area of contrasts with prosperous neighbourhoods existing alongside areas of deprivation.
-The borough has undergone and continues to undergo a number of positive developments initiated by the council, in an attempt to improve some of the most deprived areas and bring new residents into the borough.
+In recent years, the London Borough of Brent has undergone and continues to undergo a number of positive developments initiated by the council, in an attempt to improve various areas and bring new residents into the borough.
 In Wembley, for example, work was recently completed on Dexion House, an ambitious project which created 802 new student accommodation units as well as a public community pool.
-With similar regeneration projects underway, good transport links and some reasonable schools, it’s no surprise that Brent is becoming increasingly interesting to families and young professionals.
+With similar regeneration projects underway, good transport links, and some reasonable schools, it’s no surprise that Brent is becoming increasingly interesting to families and young professionals.

 Brent is also one of the most culturally diverse areas in London with over half of the residential population born abroad.
 There is a particularly large Indian community in the area and this is reflected in the number of retail outlets, eateries and temples in the area.
 The BAPS Shri Swaminarayan Mandir, commonly known as Neasden Temple, is a beautiful white architectural structure on Brentfield Road which reflects the significant Hindu population in the area.
 Other striking structures in the borough include the arched Wembley stadium, one of the most famous football and music stadiums in the world, with the capacity to seat 90,000 people.